 Text-Based Focus Groups

-In comparison to video, text responses have the potential to be less informative.
+In comparison to video (video chat support), text responses have the potential to be less informative.
 This is because you won’t be able to observe respondents’ non-verbal cues during the session.
 As a result, this could lead to more one-dimensional feedback that lacks the depth needed when collecting qualitative data.

 To combat the non-visual aspect of this method, researchers may instruct respondents to add emoticons or emojis to their answers as an additional way for them to express their feelings.